rekluzlabs/vaultcuisine/README.md

 On-device text recognition using ML Kit OCR
-On-device AI structuring using Gemini Nano (via Android AICore) where supported, with a deterministic regex-based fallback on devices without on-device GenAI support Full editing control — every scanned recipe can be corrected after the fact:
+On-device AI structuring using Gemini Nano (via Android AICore) where supported, with a deterministic regex-based fallback on devices without on-device GenAI support Full editing control grants users the ability to edit every scanned recipe, which can be corrected after the fact:

 Edit any line of text inline
 Add or remove ingredient/instruction lines